thewoodfish/samaritandb-contract-proto1/README.md

 - `unrestrict`: Remove an application from the restricted list, allowing its data access.

-- **get_restriction_list**

-Retrieves a list of users who have restricted access to a specific application.
+- **get_restriction_list**: Retrieves a list of users who have restricted access to a specific application.
 The `DbContract` smart contract utilizes this function to provide transparency about access restrictions.

 - **Parameters**